The DOKOH Journal

 Why DOKOH™ Uses Full Grain Leather — and Only Full Grain

 The Cap Toe Derby in Formal Midnight (black) and Heritage Earth (brown/tan) uses full grain leather upper throughout.
-It is one of three components — alongside the composite outsole and the AdaptForm™ insole system — that we consider non-negotiable in the construction.
+It is one of three components — alongside the engineered outsole and the AdaptForm™ insole system — that we consider non-negotiable in the construction.

 You are going to wear this shoe every working day.
 It should be built for that.
 Full grain leather is the material that earns that ask.